davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 Q: That's just amazing, even only the fact that indeed is possible! :)

 New question: what learning schedule would you advise to a wanna-be dev?

+A: >>That's just amazing, even only the fact that indeed is possible! :)

+Yes, especially if you are a programmer, that is not an unusual thing

+>>New question: what learning schedule would you advise to an aspiring dev?

+For me, keep working for a little time every day worked, but it might not work for others, my only advice is that you just try a little first step if you are interested in something.
+You can learn a lot from just doing a little thing when you do something new, and it's ok even if you can't keep doing that after that anyway.

+***

+Q: I can see you have a pretty strong philosophy about coding.
+Do you have life a philosophy as well?
+If so, tell me about it please

+A: I am deeply influenced by books of Taleb like Blackswan, Antifragile, and so on, also how you live by Haruki Murakami's essay.

+Especially, you try to find a way to survive first instead of trying to find a way to success.

+***

+Q: "you try to find a way to survive first instead of trying to find a way to success."
+Interesting perspective.
+Thank you for mentioning those books :)

+How's living in Tokyo and what's your lifestyle?

+A: I like Tokyo since the foods and restaurants are not expensive compared to other developed countries, also, it is safe and clean.
+This is my expression after I traveled other developed and developing countries.
+I like walking around in Tokyo since you can enjoy seeing a lot of places.